fifc/yos/boot/manual.md

-# Pure64 - v0.6.1 Manual
+# NuBoot - v0.6.1 Manual

-Pure64 must be loaded to the 16-bit memory address `0x0000:0x8000`
+NuBoot must be loaded to the 16-bit memory address `0x0000:0x8000`

-Pure64 expects that the up to 26KiB of data after it is the software that will be loaded to address `0x0000000000100000`.
+NuBoot expects that the up to 26KiB of data after it is the software that will be loaded to address `0x0000000000100000`.

 ## System Requirements